fereshtehaboohamzeh/waether-forcast/README.md

 * clone the project
 * npm install
-* run the project locally
+* run the project locally using $ npm start
-* npm start